-Other factors that prevent or enhance iron absorption might have a bigger impact on iron levels than dietary and supplemental iron.
-Read this post to learn about these factors, as well as iron supplements and ways to make sure you get the most of it.
+Factors that prevent or enhance iron absorption can have a big impact on iron levels, regardless of dietary intake or supplementation.
+Read this post to learn about these factors.
+We will also discuss iron supplements and ways to increase or decrease iron levels.

 Sources of Iron